With a ‘strap-line’ that states we are the UK’s Leading Ethical Coaching Company, I’m often asked what does that actually mean?

 4. Know your Yeses and your No’s.

 Be decisive and make great decisions.
 Make decisions based on values.
 Know You “No’s.”
-Say Yes to those things that will make you and organisation better.
+Say Yes to those things that will make you and your organisation better.
 Live up to your Word.
 Make your signature mean something.
 Fulfil your commitments.

 Great Decisiveness is a key to influential leadership.
 People cannot follow a person that does not know where they are going or why they are going in the direction that they are going.
 The power to say yes or no quickly means that you know where you are going and what you are trying to accomplish.
 Make your words mean something.
 Develop and build trust relationships by conveying to others that they can count on you and your commitments.